Essential Oils Are More Than Just "Scents" or "Fragrances"

 The word "Essential" contains the phonetical sound of "scent," (e+scent+ial) and that may also confuse some individuals.
 But just like the word "essential" contains more than "scent," so do the oils that they describe.

 Fragrance oils are synthetic and don't offer the anti-viral, antibacterial and other array of therapeutic properties that essential oils offer.
-The purpose of fragrance oils is to add scent to personal care or home fragrancing products.
+The sole purpose of fragrance oils is to add scent to personal care or home fragrancing products.

 The term "scent" (i.e. "I just bought several new scents for my candlemaking project") is best left to referring to fragrance oils or perfumes that have no purpose other than to add "scent" to something.
+It can cause a lot of confusion when essential oils are also referred to merely as scents, especially for those new to using essential oils.

 For More Information About Essential Oils and Natural Aromatics, Read the Following Articles: